Frequently Asked Hospice Questions

 What is the difference between home health and hospice?

-Home health is designed for patients who need in-home rehab to get back to their functional baseline, it is short term, and the patient has to be home bound.
-Hospice is for patients who have a life limiting condition and the goal is to keep the patient and family as comfortable as possible, the patient doesn’t have to be homebound and our goal is for the patient to live the rest of their life to the best of their ability.
+Hospice care is for patients who have a life limiting condition and the goal is to keep the patient and family as comfortable as possible.
+The hospice patient doesn’t have to be homebound.
+Our goal is for the patient to live the rest of their life to the best of their ability.

 Can I keep my physician?